motlin/klass/docs/part2/1_audit_model.md

 }
 ```

-Most class modifiers are compiler macros that are shorthand for a longer syntax that you could write out if desired.
+Most classifier modifiers are compiler macros that are shorthand for a longer syntax that you could write out if desired.

 ### systemTemporal